quarkslab/kdigger/README.md

 ### PIDNamespace

-PIDNamespace analyses the PID namespace of the container in the context of Kubernetes.
-Detecting the PID namespace is almost impossible so the idea of this bucket is to scan the `/proc` folder to search for specific processes
+PIDNamespace analyzes the PID namespace of the container in the context of Kubernetes.
+Detecting the PID namespace is almost impossible so the idea of this bucket is to scan the `/proc` folder to search for specific processes such as:
-like:
 * `pause`: it might signify that you are sharing the PID namespace between all the containers composing the pod.
 * `kubelet`: it might signify that you are sharing the PID namespace with the